ballerina-attic/module-ballerinax-stripe/src/stripe/Module.md

 ```ballerina
 import ballerinax/stripe;
 ```
-Instantiate the `stripe:Account` by giving the Stripe API key.
+Instantiate the `stripe:Account` by providing the Stripe API key.

-You cancreate the top-most Stripe Account object as follows.
+You can create the top-most Stripe Account object as follows.
 ```ballerina
 stripe:Account stripeAccount = new (<secret-key>);
 ```